top of page

 Coverack

-Taking a trip Coverack is also a journey deep inside the Earth!
+Taking a trip to Coverack is also a journey deep inside the Earth!
 Here you can traverse the boundary between the Earth’s oceanic crust and mantle, discover the origins of the exotic rocks that make up the Lizard Peninsula, and learn of their journey to where we see them today on the Cornish coast.

 What to expect?